 Drug- and/or alcohol-related hospitalizations reflect acute and chronic consequences of substance misuse.
-In Sheepshead Bay, such hospitalization rates are less than half the rates in Brooklyn and NYC as a whole.
+In Bay Ridge and Dyker Heights, such hospitalization rates are lower than the rates in Brooklyn and NYC.

 Prior to 2014, 20% of adults in NYC had no health insurance; however, with implementation of the Affordable Care Act, this percentage decreased to 14% citywide in 2014.
-A similar decrease is expected in Sheepshead Bay.
+A similar decrease is expected in Bay Ridge and